top of page

 • Do I need an appointment?

-You will need an appointment if we are doing a full service bath or groom.
-Waiting times range from a few days to a couple weeks for baths, and grooms vary, but may be booked out up to a couple of months, depending on the time of year.
-Be sure to plan ahead, especially around the holidays!
-Self wash, and nail trims can be booked in advance to guarantee a spot, but we also welcome walk-ins on a first come-first serve basis.
+An appointment is required for Full Service Baths and Grooming.
+Wait times for baths typically range from a few days to a couple of weeks, while grooming appointments may be booked up to a couple of months in advance, depending on the season.
+We recommend planning ahead, especially around the holidays!
+Self-wash and nail trim appointments can be booked in advance to secure a spot, but we also welcome walk-ins on a first-come, first-served basis.

 • Will my dog be in contact with other dogs?